Table Of Content

 1. Bump Up Your Interest with a CD

-If you’re looking for the better interest you’re going to want to look at a CD to help you along.
+If you’re looking for better interest you’re going to want to look at a CD to help you along.
 You commit to a set time period and you’ll earn better interest than with other methods of short-term ‘investment.’

 You can earn interest on these accounts like with savings, but you’ll get better interest usually.
 It’s going to depend on just where you decide to set up shop, however.